mtremsal/fly-machines-proxy-demo/README.md

 **TODO** Insert simple Excalidraw architecture diagram showing 2 public lobbies and 3 "private" gameservers

-Any web server, such as Caddy, Deno's integrated server, or anything would work here.
-We run [`Phoenix`](https://github.com/phoenixframework/phoenix) because LiveViews (real-time server-rendered pages) let us minimize the amount of frontend code we write to focus on the interesting bits.
+We run the [`Phoenix`](https://github.com/phoenixframework/phoenix) web server because LiveViews (real-time server-rendered pages) let us minimize the amount of frontend code we write to focus on the interesting bits.
 The `lobby` is a LiveView that lives at `/`.
 It doesn't keep track of the state and IPs of the gameservers; it only knows about their `instance` ids.
 Each `gameserver` is a LiveView running at `/gameserver/<instance>` where `instance` is the id of the Fly Machine that hosts it.

 **TODO** Insert simple Excalidraw networking diagram showing requests heading to Fly's edge and being rerouted to the selected instance by Fly's proxy